-An ectopic pregnancy is when a fertilised egg implants itself outside of the womb, usually in one of the fallopian tubes.
+An ectopic pregnancy is when a fertilised egg implants itself outside the womb, usually in one of the fallopian tubes.
 This means the embryo will not be able develop into a baby as the fallopian tube is not large enough to support the growing embryo.

 In a few cases an ectopic pregnancy causes no noticeable symptoms and is only detected during routine pregnancy testing.
 However, most women do have symptoms and these usually become apparent between week 4 and week 12 of pregnancy.

 Early diagnosis and treatment is important to prevent life-threatening bleeding and also, if possible, so the tube can be saved and it can continue to work.

 One-sided abdominal pain - you may experience pain, typically on one side of your abdomen (tummy), which can be persistent and severe.